-The Early Career Researchers Competition is an annual competition run by Cooperative Research Australia, celebrating research and challenging early career researchers to enhance their communication skills, receive peer review, and gain skills surrounding the presentation of their research to a broad audience.
+The Early Career Researchers Competition is the annual competition run by the Cooperative Research Australia (CRA) celebrating research and challenging early career researchers to enhance their communication skills, receive peer reviews, and gain skills surrounding presentation of their research to a broad audience.

-Tell us about your project in one minute and you could win a trip to Canberra to present your work at Collaborate Innovate 2021, 19-20 October, the annual conference of Cooperative Research Australia.
+Introduce your project to us in one minute and you could win a trip to Adelaide to present your work at Collaborate Innovate 2023, 10-12 July, the annual conference of CRA.

 Mr Dylan Ashton, PhD Candidate at University of Sydney/Innovative Manufacturing CRC